NicholasBerryman/ArduinoClassResources/CodeInformation.md

 These representation methods may be used interchangeably - anywhere you use a literal, you can also use a variable or a return value (and vice-versa).

 Any data must also be given a *data type*.
-This *data type* tells the program what operations are allowed on that data (e.g. addition on numbers
+This *data type* tells the program what operations are allowed on that data (e.g. addition on numbers, not on letters).
+C++ splits data between *simple* and *complex* types, with many different examples of each:
+* Simple
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNjgwODI5ODEsLTE2Nzk2NzkyODFdfQ
+eyJoaXN0b3J5IjpbLTE1NDAyOTQwNjUsLTE2Nzk2NzkyODFdfQ
 ==
 -->